CAMP DETAILS FOR NATURE QUEST CAMP

 Though we have lots of tricks up our sleeves to get reluctant children to drink a safe amount of water, on occasion we have a child who is unwilling.
 If your child is unwilling to drink a safe amount of water throughout the day we will call you to help, or perhaps, to pick them up if the unwillingness persists.

 Our camps run rain or shine, however we will delay or cancel a day of camp in cases of dangerous/severe weather (such as tornado warnings, flash flood warnings, etc.) If camp is canceled for a day you will be notified via email and it will be clearly marked on the webpage for your camp.
-If you have questions about cancelations please first check our website, if you don’t get the answers you are seeking then please call/text the Camp Director or main school number at 512-299-8870.
+If you have questions about cancellations please first check our website, if you don’t get the answers you are seeking then please call/text the main school number at 512-299-8870.

 What to Expect: